Students and other Lab Members

 Jacob Melhuish

 Jacob began his independent research project during summer 2017, working with Michael Yarnall to understand differences in nest site selection between adult and juvenile wild turkeys in the northern Black Hills, SD.
 His work was supported by a research grant from the Undergraduate Scholars Program at MSU.
 He also helped Shannon Hilty with her work on bats during summer 2018.
-Jacob graduated in May 2019 and has now returned to the lab to pursue his Master's degree.
+Jacob graduated in May 2019 and later returned to the lab to complete his Master's degree.

 Monique Metza